 Buying the instant or quick pitch tent will provide you with inner tents and it will easily accommodate a small family consisting of 4-5 members.
 It is best for good weather conditions as extreme situations cannot be handled by its strength.

-Inflatable tents are newcomers on the market.
+Inflatable tents are newcomers to the market.
 An air pump is used to inflate the tent to its shape.
 Open the air valves and start rolling the tent up from the side opposite the door opening to store the tent.
 By doing so, the tent will shrink pushing air out through the door opening.

 There is no need for tent poles to set up this tent and you can do it all by yourself.
-Though the self-inflating sleeping pads can be carried into the backcountry, but the reliability of the air pump of these tents and the overall weight might limit this fact.
+Though the self-inflating sleeping pads can be carried into the backcountry, the reliability of the air pump of these tents and the overall weight might limit this fact.

 The tunnel tents use flexible poles like the dome tents but the usable space inside the tent is more than dome tents.
 They can easily accommodate large families.
 The tunnel is created by the flexible poles which are bound into semi-circles and stood up in a line.
 Rigid poles can also be used to form the tent’s structure.